 The Swimmer's Body Illusion and Other Brain Fails

-This is a variation on the theme of selection bias - we see the results without making an allowance for the pre-selection that went on before those results were worked on, and those people that were discarded leaving only the few we admire.
+The swimmers body illusion is variation on the theme of selection bias We see the results without making an allowance for the pre-selection that went on before those results were worked on, and those people that were discarded leaving only the few we admire.

 Here’s another example.
 We are often told that successful business people and entrepreneurs trust their instincts.
 And we should trust our instincts if we too are to be successful in business.

-But there are another group who trust their instincts.
+But there is another group of people who trust their instincts.
 This group is composed (or decomposed) of corpses.
 Trusting your instincts only makes sense if your instincts are good ones.

 Cemeteries are full of people who trusted their instincts, and should not have.